lawgeenoo/WebAutoTest/README.md

 # WebAutoTest
 Web automation and testing

-DEPENDENCIES: Use the script in the dependencies folder to get everything needed to run it.
+DEPENDENCIES: USE the script in the dependencies folder to get everything needed to run it.
 Deps are:

+-python 3.x
+-pip3
--python 3.x -pip3 -selenium (installed through pip)
+-selenium (installed through pip)
+-chromedriver
+-google-chrome-stable

 TO RUN: